Sooners in the NFL, Week 16

 Baltimore Ravens

-TE Mark Andrews: Played 34 of 66 snaps as a backup on offense.
-5 targets, 5 catches, 66 yards, 1 touchdown.
+TE Mark Andrews: Played 45 of 68 snaps as a backup on offense.
+11 targets, 6 catches, 76 yards.

-WR Marquise Brown: Played 52 of 66 snaps as a starter on offense.
-7 targets, 6 catches, 98 yards.
+WR Marquise Brown: Played 43 of 68 snaps as a backup on offense.
+4 targets, 4 catches, 15 yards, 1 touchdown.

 Cincinnati Bengals